-- attract, motivate, and retain talented employees, consultants and non-employee directors; - · align employee and stockholder interests; - · link employee compensation with company performance; and - maintain a culture based on employee stock ownership.
+- attract, motivate, and retain talented employees, consultants and non-employee directors; - align employee and stockholder interests; - link employee compensation with company performance; and - maintain a culture based on employee stock ownership.

 If the Company's stockholders do not approve the Amended Equity Plan, the Company's growth could be significantly hampered and its ability to operate its business could be adversely affected.
 If we do not have sufficient shares in the plan to provide meaningful equity incentives, the Company may be compelled to instead offer additional cash-based incentives to compete for talent, which could have a significant effect upon its quarterly results of operations, its cash flow, and its balance sheet.
 Moreover, this would not be competitive with most other technology companies where equity compensation is an integral part of the compensation offered by these firms.
 The Company's success over the next few years will depend heavily on its ability to attract and retain high caliber employees, consultants and board members.
 The ability to grant equity awards is a necessary and powerful recruiting and retention tool for the Company to hire and motivate the quality personnel it needs to move its business forward.
+The Company recently acquired Aerohive Networks, whose employees are eligible to receive grants under the Amended Equity Plan, and does not plan to grant any new awards under Aerohive's equity incentive plan.